newatoms/guides/understand-conten-marketing/readme.md

 In The Rise of Storytelling as the New Marketing,
 Joe Pulizzi describes Content marketing as “the idea that storytelling is key to attract and retain customers.”

+The first known example of content marketing is a magazine, first published in 1895, called *the Furrow*, published by John deere (a company that sells tools for farmers).
+This magazine did not have the goal of selling farmers equipment, but solely to a source of knowledge for farmers making John Deere an expert on fram equipment.
+And sure enough when those farmers needed new gear they would go to the expert they knew and trusted, John Deere.

-The next few quotes from the journal of marketing management in the article “Understanding digital content marketing” by Jenifer Rowley she describes some key notions about content marketing.
+The next few quotes from the journal of marketing management in the article “Understanding digital content marketing”, Jenifer Rowley describes some key notions about content marketing.

 “...a recurrent theme in DCM (digital content marketing) is customer value, and this leads into the second major contribution of the article, an exploration of the notion of customer value in digital content marketplaces.”